KooperL/marketo-developer.en/help/rest-api/landing-pages.md

 Landing Pages are web pages hosted by Marketo.

 ## Query

-Note: A member 'url' was erroneously added to the Landing Page response in August 2020.
-This member will be removed in the October 2020 release and should not be used.
-'URL' is the correct member

 Like most other assets, Landing Pages can be queried [by name](https://developer.adobe.com/marketo-apis/api/asset/#tag/Landing-Pages/operation/getLandingPageByNameUsingGET), [by id](https://developer.adobe.com/marketo-apis/api/asset/#tag/Landing-Pages/operation/getLandingPageByIdUsingGET), and by [browsing](https://developer.adobe.com/marketo-apis/api/asset/#tag/Landing-Pages/operation/browseLandingPagesUsingGET).
 These queries will only return metadata, and the list of content sections for a landing page must be queried separately by the id of the landing page.